-After eight years in New York (Peter Freeman, Inc., Parkers Box) and six years at the Pinacothèque de Paris (Paris – Singapore), Hélianthe Bourdeaux-Maurin opens H Gallery in Paris in September 2016.
-She bases her artistic line on the discovery and promotion of talents who have never or rarely been shown in France: whether they are European artists or, more particularly, artists who live and work in North America and Latin America.
+After eight years in New York (Peter Freeman, Inc.; Parkers Box) and 6 years at the Pinacothèque de Paris (Paris – Singapore), Hélianthe Bourdeaux-Maurin opened H Gallery in Paris in 2016, with her friends and future partners, Benjamin Hélion and Benjamin Lanot.
+Art historian, graduate of the Ecole du Louvre and La Sorbonne, and independent curator, Hélianthe Bourdeaux-Maurin’s artistic line is based on the discovery and the showcasing of talents that have never or rarely been shown in France: be it European artists or, more specifically, artists who live and work in North America and Latin America.

-The gallery is also firmly committed to the defense and promotion of women artists who represent more than 40% of the artists’ panel.
-Hélianthe Bourdeaux-Maurin has also collaborated with artists Clara Feder and Liu Bolin on projects around the notion of female solidarity in the art world.
+The gallery is also resolutely engaged in the defense and promotion of female artists: it represents around 50% of them.
+Hélianthe Bourdeaux-Maurin has also collaborated with artists Clara Feder and Liu Bolin on projects around the concept of female solidarity in the art world.

 The gallery participates in many prestigious art fairs such as Paris Photo, Art Paris Art Fair, Photo London, Urban Art Fair or DDessin, where it won the First Prize of the fair in 2017 and 2018.
 The gallery’s exhibitions have been commented as much by Le Monde, Le Journal des Arts, Le Quotidien de l’Art, Connaissance des Arts, Beaux-Arts Magazine or The Washington Post.
 It has been a member of Paris Galerie Map (PGMAP) since 2019 and of the Professional Committee of Art Galleries since 2017 (CPGA).